rafaelcfreire/rafaelcfreire.github.com/_posts/2014-10-11-javascripts-this-nightmare.md

 Hi there,

 This is our first formal post.
-So, i decided to pick up a subject that is very confusing even for experienced developers, specially for those who are familiar with object oriented programming and are starting in javascript.
+So, I decided to pick up a subject that is very confusing even for experienced developers, specially for those who are familiar with object oriented programming and are starting in javascript.
 The "this nightmare" can bring on some bugs that are really messy and hard to track.
 So, let's dive into how the <i>this</i> reference works in javascript.

 ### Differents Types of Invocation

-The mainly trick to understand how the <i>this</i> reference works in javascript is understand the four ways that it can be invoked.
+The main trick to understand how the <i>this</i> reference works in javascript is understand the four ways that it can be invoked.
 They are:

 - As a simple function invocation.
 - As a method invocation.